plan-and-publish/module-ui-components/README.md

 # PAP Module UI Components

-A comprehensive Flutter package containing core UI components used across PAP (Platform for Applications and Platforms) modules.
-This package provides a consistent design system and reusable components to ensure a unified user experience across all PAP applications.
+A comprehensive Flutter package containing core UI components used across PAP modules.
+This package provides a consistent design system and reusable components to ensure a unified user experience.

 ## Features